Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 changing event, which without I most likely never would have become a software engineer.
 Thank you again.

-I think the world is a better place due to the existance of these extraordinary women, who I was lukcy to know.
+I think the world is a better place due to the existence of these extraordinary women, who I was lucky to know.